How to Make Fresh Homemade Polish Kielbasa Sausage

-Here’s a very simple recipe for a 5 lb batch of Polish kielbasa sausage—which is enough for 2 or 3 good dinners—so make a up a batch, use what you need and pop the rest into the freezer for a great meal at the ready some busy weeknight down the road.
+Here’s a very simple recipe for a 5 pound batch of Polish kielbasa sausage—which is enough for 2 or 3 good dinners—so make a up a batch, use what you need, and pop the rest into the freezer for a great meal at the ready some busy weeknight down the road.

 Polish Kielbasa Sausage Ingredients

-- 5 lbs of regular grind ground pork (you want about 20% fat here) If your butcher will grind for you, have her grind from the pork butt section, though I usually just make it with regular pre-ground pork and it works just fine
+- 5 pounds of ground pork (you want about 20% fat here).
+If your butcher will grind for you, have her grind from the pork butt section, though I usually just make it with regular pre-ground pork and it works just fine.

-- 2 Tbls and 1 tsp of salt
+- 2 tablespoons plus 1 teaspoon of salt

 - 2 cloves of garlic, minced finely